 Because hospital experiences and site patient populations differ greatly you are required to attend a series of reading seminars to level the playing field (Seattle sites only).
 Topics will encompass the most important surgical problems you will encounter in the future.
 Even with the reading seminar, however, in order to acquire enough cognitive information about surgery, it will be essential to read the text of your choice to assure that you have sufficient information to pass the final written examination.
 The reading you do should be completed prior to the seminars for maximum benefit.

-The lecture schedule will be distributed on the first day of the clerkship.
-Please watch your email, as Anna will advise you of any changes that occur midstream.
+Seattle students: The lecture schedule will be distributed on the first day of the clerkship.
+Please watch your email, as you will be informted of any changes that occur.

 |›||Bowel Obstruction||›||Pediatric Surgery|